Frequently Asked Questions

 14. How are race numbers assigned?

-We assign race numbers according to your child’s age and gender, based on that season's registrant pool.
-The first one or two numbers represent your child’s age (e.g., 1003 is a ten-year-old).
+The first number represent your child’s grade (e.g., 801 is an eighth-grader).
 The last two numbers represent your child’s gender in that numbers 00 through 49 are assigned to girls and 50 through 99 are assigned to boys.
-So 1003 is a ten-year-old girl and 556 is a five-year-old boy.
+So 801 is an eighth-grade girl and 656 is a sixth-grade boy.

 15. My child will be in the same age group this season and wants to keep last season’s race number.
 Is this possible?